Standard Shopping vs Performance Max: How to Decide What to Run

 Should I run Performance Max and Standard Shopping at the same time?

-You can, and many serious e-commerce brands do.
+Yes, you can, and many serious e-commerce brands do.
 The key is preventing them from competing for the same auctions.

 How much budget does Performance Max need to work?